daneden/daneden.me/_posts/2014-06-28-design-elitism.markdown

 {% image alignleft /uploads/2014/06/eames-dsr1.png "The [Eames DSR](http://www.vitra.com/en-it/product/eames-plastic-side-chair#) plastic side chair is the result of years of refinement, and will last for many years yet as both a functional artifact and a timeless design." %}

 In the digital realm, “design” seems to have become a catch-all term for a lot of things.
-That’s not an inherit problem, but the consequence of the overuse and underthinking of design has led to people—generally those lacking understanding of design—to accept it as a mythical, inaccessible process through which decisions are made, which, in any other setting, would be inappropriate.
+That’s not an inherent problem, but the consequence of the overuse and underthinking of design has led to people—generally those lacking understanding of design—to accept it as a mythical, inaccessible process through which decisions are made, which, in any other setting, would be inappropriate.

 The observation of this manipulation of design as a term is made through the lens of someone quite suddenly dropped into the petri dish of modern technology, San Francisco.
 In this bizarre city and the surrounding Bay Area, everyone is a designer. *Everyone*.
 And not in the “everyone can design” sense, but rather “everyone *does* design.”
 Decisions are made without apprehension of consequence.
 Questionable devices are broadcast, and when eyebrows are raised, design is used as the go-to rationalisation for poor decisions and broken philosophies.